 - Write scientific manuscripts for publication

-- Pilot test the study procedures and instruments
+- Pilots test the study procedures and instruments

 Training Delivery Method